bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-imaging-data.md

 `sub-01_acq-singleband_dwi.nii.gz` and `sub-01_acq-multiband_dwi.nii.gz`.
 The user is free to choose any other label than `singleband` and `multiband`, as long as they are consistent across subjects and sessions.

+Scanner-generated derivative images,
+such as trace-weighted, ADC, exponentiated ADC, fractional anisotropy (FA and colFA), and estimated unweighted signal intensity, MAY be included using the `trace`, `ADC`, `expADC`, `FA`, `colFA` and `S0map` suffixes, respectively.
+If trace, ADC, expADC, FA, colFA, or S0 volume filenames match a diffusion series with all applicable entities, such volumes SHOULD have been computed from that series.
+Otherwise, some entity, such as [`acq-<label>`](../appendices/entities.md#acq), SHOULD be used to indicate that the files are unrelated.

 ### REQUIRED gradient orientation information